rxdock/rxdock/docs/user-guide/docking-strategies.rst

 4. Prepare the ligand SD files you wish to dock, taking into account the atom typing issues described above for SD file parsing.
-In particular, make sure that formal charges and formal bond order are defined coherently so that there are no formal valence errors in the file. rDock will report any perceived valence errors but will dock the structures anyway.
-Note that rDock never samples bond lengths, bond angles, ring conformations, or non-rotatable bonds during docking so initial conformations should be reasonable.
+In particular, make sure that formal charges and formal bond order are defined coherently so that there are no formal valence errors in the file. |Dock| will report any perceived valence errors but will dock the structures anyway.
+Note that |Dock|
+   never samples bond lengths, bond angles, ring conformations, or non-rotatable bonds during docking so initial conformations should be reasonable.